 In recent years, dad has sold his stake in Private Safaris but he’s not sitting idle!
-He now runs a renewable energy company, Solar World; is working on a real estate development in his homeland of Taita and; is writing again!
+He next went to co-run a renewable energy company and now, is working on a real estate development in his homeland of Taita!

 There are so many things he has taught me through the years, directly and indirectly.
 Some of those lessons weren’t appreciated by my siblings and I, when we were younger.
 Knowing what we know now, they were invaluable and we are incredibly grateful for them.
 Now that I have a business of my own, I feel blessed that I can go to my father for guidance.

 I have to admit that I’ve been sitting on this interview for a while – because it’s such a special one – but this month is a very fitting time to share it with the world.